wmhall/psych-7p05/lab-04.md

 ![](logo.png)

-This data comes from the `palmerpenugins` package, which you can install from CRAN.
+This data comes from the `palmerpenguins` package, which you can install from CRAN.

 ``` r